 Videourology is an international online peer-reviewed journal dedicated to publishing video contributions of minimally invasive surgery and advanced surgical techniques.
 Videourology is intended to enable physicians to learn, evaluate, and implement new surgical strategies in their surgical practice using the most up-to-date Flash, QuickTime, and MP4 technologies.
-The flagship publication, Journal of Endourology, will stay focused on publishing articles while Part B, Videourology, will accept original videos containing material that has not been reported elsewhere, except in the form of an abstract or a conference presentation.
+The flagship publication, Journal of Endourology, publishes articles while its companion journal, Videourology, publishes original videos containing material that has not been reported elsewhere, except in the form of an abstract or a conference presentation.

 Videourology does not accept case reports.

 Manuscripts should be submitted with the understanding that they have neither been published, nor are under consideration for publication elsewhere, except in the form of an abstract.
 Prior abstract publications should be described as a footnote to the title.
 Published manuscripts become the sole property of the Journal and will be copyrighted by Mary Ann Liebert, Inc., unless alternate licensing is arranged.
 By submitting a manuscript to Videourology, the author(s) agree(s) to each of these conditions.